Notorious (2009 film): Plot

-At a party celebrating the release of Ready to Die, Tupac Shakur attends and Biggie warns him about the people he associates with, telling him to watch the company he keeps while he's in New York.
-When Tupac is robbed and shot five times at Quad Studios, he blames Bad Boy.
-At The Source Awards in 1995, Suge Knight makes a speech dissing Bad Boy Records.

-After altercations between the two rappers, the disagreement escalates into the media, who capitalize on the tension and stoke the flames of an "East Coast–West Coast feud", and attacks are made on both sides.
-At the 1996 Soul Train Awards in Los Angeles, Biggie receives a death threat from an unknown caller; it is one of several that he has received throughout the day.
-At the afterparty, Tupac and Suge Knight verbally assault Biggie, but they leave when Biggie's security detail threatens them.

-A song called "Who Shot Ya?" is released by Biggie, which is interpreted as a diss song by Tupac.
-Biggie and Puffy claim that "Who Shot Ya?" was recorded before Tupac got shot, but the latter responds with "Hit 'Em Up" where he disses Biggie, Puffy, Junior Mafia and the rest of the Bad Boy entourage.
-Tupac also claims he had sex with Faith.
-After seeing a magazine photo of Tupac and Faith together, Biggie accuses Faith of infidelity, but she insists nothing happened between her and Tupac.
+Biggie begins a friendship with rapper/actor Tupac Shakur.
+Biggie celebrates his album Ready To Die with Tupac.
+When Tupac is shot in Quad Studios, however, he blames Puffy, Biggie, and Bad Boy Records for setting him up.
+At The Source Awards in 1995, Death Row Records executive, Suge Knight, makes a speech "dissing" Puffy and Bad Boy Records, claiming Death Row is the better label.
+Soon the disagreement escalates into the East Coast–West Coast hip-hop rivalry, and attacks are made on both sides.
+At the 1996 Soul Train Awards in Los Angeles, Biggie receives a death threat by phone.
+At the afterparty, Tupac and Suge verbally assault Biggie, but leave when Biggie's security threatens them with a pistol.
+A track called "Who Shot Ya?" is later released, which is interpreted as a diss directed at Tupac.
+Biggie and Puffy claim that "Who Shot Ya?" was recorded before Tupac was shot, but Tupac responds with "Hit 'Em Up" which disses Biggie and claims a sexual relationship with Faith Evans.
+After seeing a magazine photo of Tupac and Faith hugging each other, Biggie confronts Faith but she insists nothing happened.

-Biggie and Faith attempt to reconcile after she tells him that she is pregnant with his son, C. J. Wallace, on October 29, 1996.
-The rivalry between the East and West Coast continues to escalate.
-At a concert in Sacramento, California, Biggie gets booed.
-After this, Biggie performs "Who Shot Ya?".
-The rivalry between Biggie and Tupac continues until the latter is killed in Las Vegas, Nevada.
-Voletta tells Biggie that Tupac was probably killed as a result of their feud, which shakes him up.
-Biggie attempts to ease the tensions in his life by visiting Jan and T'Yanna more often.
+The two attempt to reconcile after she tells him she's pregnant with his child, but the hip-hop rivalry continues to escalate.
+Biggie goes on tour in L.A. but the crowd boos him, throwing up West Coast signs to show they are siding with Tupac.
+Annoyed, Biggie performs "Who Shot Ya?", which enrages the crowd even more.
+The rivalry between the two rappers continues until September 1996, when Tupac is murdered in Las Vegas.
+Voletta tells Biggie that Tupac was probably killed as a result of their rivalry, which shakes him up.
+Biggie attempts to ease the tensions in his life by visiting Jan and their daughter more often.

-Biggie and D-Roc renew their friendship after D-Roc is released from prison, and Biggie confides to him that he wants out of the rap game.
-However, Biggie decides to go to Los Angeles to promote his upcoming album, Life After Death, bringing D-Roc and Lil' Cease with him, along with Puff Daddy and Faith.
-While out in L.A., Biggie receives more death threats.
-After calling Lil' Kim to apologize and arrange a meeting with her, he leaves the party.
-The film returns to the opening scene, where Biggie is killed by an L.A assailant.
+Biggie and D-Roc renew their friendship after D-Roc is released from prison and Biggie confides that he wants out of the rap game.
+However, Biggie travels to Los Angeles to promote his upcoming album Life After Death, bringing D-Roc and Lil' Cease with him along with Puffy and Faith.
+There, he receives several death threats.
+He calls Lil' Kim to apologize, but Biggie is shot and killed in his car.
+His funeral is held a few days later and his friends and colleagues grieve at their loss.
+Hundreds of fans are lined up to pay their respects.
+The crowd dances to his hit song "Hypnotize".